-Pendulum Monster Cards Pendulum Monster Cards are a new kind of card that blurs the line between Monsters and Spells!
+Pendulum Monster Cards are a unique kind of card that blurs the line between Monsters and Spells!
 They can be Summoned as monsters to attack or defend, or you can activate them as Spell Cards in your Pendulum Zones to activate extra special abilities and allow you to Pendulum Summon!
 Pendulum Effect - When you play this card as a Spell Card in your Pendulum Zone, this is its effect.
-Some Pendulum Monster Cards may not have Pendulum Effects Pendulum Scale - Pendulum Scale is a number that determines which monsters you can Special Summon during a Pendulum Summon.
-The Pendulum Scale of this card is i.
-Monster Effect - When you play this card as a regular Monster Card, this is its effect.
-Some Pendulum Monster Cards may not have monster effects.
+Some Pendulum Monster Cards may not have Pendulum Effects.
+Pendulum Scale - Pendulum Scale is a number that determines which monsters you can Special Summon during a Pendulum Summon.
+The Pendulum Scale of this card is I. Monster Effect - When you play this card as a regular Monster Card, this is its effect.
+Some Pendulum Monster Cards' may not have monster effects.

-- How to Pendulum Summon - During your Main Phase, you can activate Pendulum Monster Cards as Spell Cards in your Pendulum Zones.
-After you have one in each Pendulum Zone, you can Pendulum Summon a horde of monsters! - Once per turn, during your Main Phase, declare that you are Pendulum Summoning. - Check the Pendulum Scales on the sides of your 2 Pendulum Monster Cards, then Special Summon as many monsters as you want from your hand and Extra Deck whose Levels are in between those Pendulum Scales
+HOW TO PENDULUM SUMMON - During your Main Phase, activate Pendulum Monster Cards as Spell Cards in your leftmost and rightmost Spell & Trap Zones.
+These Spell & Trap Zones also become Pendulum Zones. - After you have one in each Pendulum Zone, once per turn during your Main Phase, declare that you're Pendulum Summoning. - Check the Pendulum Scales on the sides of your 2 Pendulum Monster Cards, then Special Summon as many monsters as you want from your hand and as many faceup Pendulum Monsters from your Extra Deck, whose Levels are in between those Pendulum Scales.

 Whenever one of your Pendulum Monster Cards on the field (regardless of which Zone it is in, or even if it is a monster or not) would be sent to the Graveyard, place it face-up on your Extra Deck instead.
 You can Pendulum Summon it back to the field later!

-<<< Xyz Monsters
+Monsters Pendulum Summoned from the Extra Deck must be Summoned to the Extra Monster Zone or your Main Monster Zone pointed to by a Link Monster.
+XYZ MONSTERS

-Xyz Monsters (pronounced "ik-seez") are a powerful kind of monster!
+Xyz Monsters (pronounced "ikseez") are a powerful kind of monster!
 You can Summon an Xyz Monster whenever you control monsters that are the same Level.
-Xyz Monsters start in your Extra Deck, not in your Main Deck, and wait for you to call them into action.

-■ Materials needed for an Xyz Summon ■

-Xyz Monster's Rank -

-This is the Rank of your Xyz Monster.
+Xyz Monsters start in your Extra Deck, not in your Main Deck, and wait for you to call them into action. ■ Materials needed for an Xyz Summon ■ Xyz Monster's Rank -This is the Rank of your Xyz Monster.
 Xyz Monsters have Ranks instead of Levels.
 Stronger Xyz Monsters have higher Ranks.
-This is a Rank 4

-Xyz Materials -

-Xyz Monster.

-These are the Xyz Materials you need to Summon this monster.
+This is a Rank 4 Xyz Monster.
+Xyz Materials - These are the Xyz Materials you need to Summon this monster.
 You use 2 Level 4 Monsters as the Xyz Materials to Summon this monster.
 Xyz Materials must be face-up before you can use them.

-How to Xyz Summon Xyz Summoning is your cool and easy way to Special Summon Xyz Monsters from your Extra Deck.
-Here is how to do it! - Choose an Xyz Monster from your Extra Deck that you have the right Xyz Materials for.
-The Xyz Materials should be face-up on your side of the field. - Stack the Xyz Materials on top of each other. - Take the Xyz Monster from your Extra Deck and put it on top of the stacked Xyz Materials:
+HOW TO XYZ SUMMON Xyz Summoning is your cool and easy way to Special Summon Xyz Monsters from your Extra Deck.
+Here's how to do it! - Choose an Xyz Monster from your Extra Deck that you have the right Xyz Materials for.
+The Xyz Materials should be face-up on your field. - During your Main Phase, declare that you are Xyz Summoning and stack the Xyz Materials on top of each other. - Take the Xyz Monster from your Extra Deck and put it on top of the stacked Xyz Materials in the Extra Monster Zone in face-up Attack or Defense Position.
+If there is a Link Monster on the field, you can Xyz Summon a monster in one of your zones it points to.

-When an Xyz Monster tells you to "detach" an Xyz Material, take one of the stacked Xyz Material cards beneath your Xyz Monster and put it in the Graveyard.
+When an Xyz Monster tells you to "detach" a material, take one of the stacked Xyz Material cards beneath your Xyz Monster and put it in the Graveyard.
+SYNCHRO MONSTERS